dart-lang/sdk/runtime/vm/service/service.md

   // A description of the flag.
   string comment;

-  // The type of the flag.
-  FlagType flagType;

   // The value of this flag as a string.
   //
   // If this property is absent, then the value of the flag was NULL.